 5. Look At Charging Different Customers Different Prices

 Could staggered pricing work for your business?
-Could you offer student prices?
+Could you offer student prices, or even take larger online booking deposits from higher-risk clients?
 Remember, charge what you’re worth and don’t apologise.

 Hope that helps you look at your salon business plan a little differently!